Theemysticgamerz/ArenaControl/README.md

 a right-click by a player with the **ArenaControl.apply** permission will cause the arena specified on the second line of the sign to be populated with blocks copied form the template specified on the third line of the sign.
 The sign must have three lines.
+Only players with the ability to assign an arena can build such a sign.

-The first line must be the literal string, **[ArenaControl]**.
-This is not case sensitive, but must include the square brackets.
+The first line must be the literal string, **[ArenaCtrl]**.
+This is not case sensitive, but must include the square brackets. *Note that this has changed from previous versions!*

 The second line must contain only the name of an arena.
 This is case sensitive.